chromeos/chromeos.dev/site/en/games/optimizing-games-profiling.md

 ### ARC Overview Tracing

 There's also a more generalized tool - ARC Overview Tracing - that works similarly to the above ARC Graphics Tracing tool.
-This tracer will provide high-level metrics about an app and Chrome OS performance.
+This tracer will provide high-level metrics about an app and ChromeOS performance.
 Read outs will show you FPS of the app and of Chrome itself, as well as CPU usage, GPU usage, power consumption, and more.
 You can run the tool multiple times and see graphs for each run overlaid together with colors to differentiate them.
 Each tracing model will be saved to your Downloads folder and can be reimported for future comparisons.
 For general app health checks, ARC Overview Tracing is a good place to start.

-Visit `chrome://arc-overview-tracing` in the browser on Chrome OS to access this tool.
+Visit `chrome://arc-overview-tracing` in the browser on ChromeOS to access this tool.

 ## Next steps